kristijanfistrek/KristijanFistrek/README.md

 - 🔭 I’m currently working on **developing python applications full time on my current role, working on side projects using front-end technologies such as Angular and React while designing/developing games in Unity with my brother.**

-- 🌱 I’m currently learning **I'm always updating my knowledge of modern JavaScript frameworks and my never-ending and always ongoing pursuit of learning as much Unity as I can.**
+- 🌱 I’m currently learning **updating my knowledge of modern JavaScript frameworks and my never-ending and always ongoing pursuit of learning as much Unity as I can.**

-- 👯 I’m looking to collaborate on **basically anything front-end or back-end related...or Unity...**
+- 👯 I’m looking to collaborate on **basically anything front-end or back-end related - or Unity.**

 - 🤝 I’m looking for help with **Angular/React or Unity projects.**